xmatters/xm-labs-sematext-integration/README.md

 # Configuring Sematext

-## Create New Notification Hook
+## Create a New Notification Hook

-Follow instructions here to create new Custom Notification Hook: https://sematext.com/docs/integration/alerts-webhooks-integration/
+Follow instructions here to create new Custom Notification Hooks in Sematext: https://sematext.com/docs/integration/alerts-webhooks-integration/

 Here is how you should configure each value: